Great North Run hailed 'an absolutely amazing event' as records fall and millions raised for charity

 Tom Bodley, Great Run assistant site manager for the west and Elite Finish said: "It has been an absolutely amazing event.
 The sun has been shining.

-"The elite athletes were superb and there was some great finishes, especially from Mo Farah, but the best part has to be with the main 40,000 or so people who have been running.
-Seeing some of the faces on the athletes who cross the finish line has been amazing.
+"The elite athletes were superb and there was some great finishes, especially from Mo Farah, but the best part has to be with the main 40,000 or so people who have been running."

 Aly, who ran to raise cash for St Benedict's Hospice in Ryhope, said: “It was fantastic, I loved every second.
 Literally ever inch of the course, there was a ‘Go on Aly’, ‘Go on Wonder Woman’.

-“The suffering I was doing for ten minutes was nothing compared to the guys at St Benedict’s."
+“The suffering I was doing for 10minutes was nothing compared to the guys at St Benedict’s."

 However, it isn't just the elite runners who impressed spectators.